ruthzhang66/EDA-Code-Portfolio/README.md

 # Harrisburg University of Science and Technology - Chenlu Zhang
 # This code portfolio contains weekly coding practice for ANLY 506-51 class, most codes are from YaRrr!
 The Pirate’s Guide to R by Nathaniel D. Phillips and some are from Exploratory Data Analysis by Roger D. Peng.
 #
 # Each week's practice has one or two files named under the week number, depending on how many coding pratices are required.
-R markdowns and R files are saved under the first folder, while the output of html, pdf and png are saved under the second folder.
-Please note that I only include the pdf and png that are saved under my working directory when running codes.
-Other pictures that are not saved in the directory are not included.
+R markdowns and R files are saved under the first folder.

 # Week 2 practice involves Chapter 9 Importing, saving and managing data.
 # Week 3's topic is Exploratory Data Analysis Checklist.